aneilmac/lean4TheWin/src/eval.md

 We're going to learn one of the most useful statements, [`#eval`][#eval]!

-When you type `#eval ...`, Lean will compile the line as code, and try to _evaluate_ then line (a.k.a, run the code!).
+When you write `#eval ...`, Lean will compile the line, and try to _evaluate_ (a.k.a, run) the code!.
 The result will appear in the infoview.
-Give the following a try:
+Give the following a try.
+You should see the following results:

 ~~~admonish example title=""
 ```lean